pyno/http-digest-auth/README.md

 Currently the tools supports the following features:
 - Set credentials
 - Auto-update nonce if it detects a "401 Unauthorized" response from the server
+- Show current nonce (debug purposes only)

-and it works with Repeater and Scanner tools.
+and it works with Repeater, Scanner and Intruder tools.

 **Last but not least**: PRs are always welcome!